 So, you’re going through the agony of burning fingertips from playing the guitar?
 I understand you.
-This is something every guitar player has gone through.
+Finger pain from guitar is something every guitar player has gone through.
 And you, as a beginner, are no exception.

 The process of learning how to play the guitar is not all roses and tulips.
 Everything has its downsides.
 You have to accept that this harsh, but true, fact applies even for the guitar.
 But let me tell you something: It Is Worth It!